li9com/learn-docker/lab05-managing-container/README.md

 # Lab5 - Managing containers
 This document guide you on how to manage Docker containers via the "docker" utility.
 This includes:
-- Starting containers
+- Starting new containers
-- Stopping containers
-- Deleting containers
+- Stopping/starting existing containers
 - Listing running and stopped containers
 - Gathering container details
+- Deleting containers
-- Exposing containers
+- Exposing container ports on the node
+- Executing a custom command inside a conainer

 ## Starting new containers
 - Check the "docker-run" man page